Disclosure: This article may contain affiliate links. If you decide to make a purchase, I may make a small commission at no extra cost to you.

 - L. Casei

-- L Rhamousus
+- L. Rhamousus

-- L Delbrueckii
+- L. Delbrueckii

 - L. Brevis

-Researchers discovered two important things:
+Researchers made two important discoveries:

-They discovered one of the mechanisms behind this positive effect on hair growth and rejuvenation of the skin was due to a cytokine called Interleukin-10 – which has powerful anti-inflammatory properties.
+They also discovered one of the main mechanisms behind this positive effect on hair growth and rejuvenation of the skin.
+It was due to an increase in the cytokine ‘Interleukin-10’ — which known for its powerful anti-inflammatory properties.

-- Mice who received the probiotic saw an increase in their skin thickness
+- Mice who received the probiotic saw an increase in their skin thickness.

-- Mice given the probiotic had 70% of hairs in the growth phase
+- Mice given the probiotic had 70% of hairs in the growth phase.

-- Mice not taking the probiotic had 36% of hairs in the growth phase
+- Mice not taking the probiotic had 36% of hairs in the growth phase.

 What Are the Best Probiotics for Hair Growth?